flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 ## Requirements
 - A general understanding CAT development and definitions
   - Refer to the guide documentation for details [SS Guides](http://docs.rightscale.com/ss/guides/)
-- Admin rights to a RightScale account with SelfService enabled
-  - Admin is needed to set/retrieve the RightScale Credentials for the Azure API.
+- The `admin`, `ss_designer` & `ss_end_user` roles, in a RightScale account with SelfService enabled.  `admin` is needed to retrived the RightScale Credential values identified below.
-- Azure Account credentials with the appropriate permissions to manage SQL Resources
+- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription
 - The following RightScale Credentials
   - `AZURE_APPLICATION_ID`
   - `AZURE_APPLICATION_KEY`
-  - `AZURE_TENANT_ID`
 - The following packages are also required (See the Installation section for details):
   - [sys_log](sys_log.rb)